oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab3.md

   ![](../../pipelines/images/my-application.png " ")

-In Oracle Cloud Infrastructure Data Integration, a **Task** is a design-time resource that specifies a set of actions to perform on data.
+In OCI Data Integration, a **Task** is a design-time resource that specifies a set of actions to perform on data.
 You create tasks from a project details or folder details page.
 You then publish the tasks into an Application to test or roll out into production.

 ## Task 4: Publish the Pipeline task